If someone has a problem with the height of a neighbour's hedge, they can apply to their local planning authority for a high hedge notice.

 How to appeal

-To submit an appeal, complete a high hedges appeal form and submit it to Scottish Ministers by either email or post to the address on the form.
+To submit an appeal, complete a High Hedge Appeal form and submit it to Scottish Ministers by either email or post to the address on the form.
 You should also send a copy to the planning authority that made the decision.

 If you need help filling in the form, there are guidance notes to help you.